ingobeans/btd64/readme.md

 - Automatically game saves after each round
 - The first 60 waves from BTD5
 - Three maps
+- UI tooltips
+- Monkey upgrade information (press left/right in upgrade menu to show/hide upgrade desc)

 # Todo

 - Add options to change monkey targetting (code already exists, just need to make UI options for it)
 - More maps (new maps don't take up any tokens so there's a lot of space for more)
+- Improve saves (can only save the first 59 monkeys, and it uses a lot of tokens)

 # Data